-This year, the people of Washington have a chance to guarantee their right to repair their equipment—like tractors, farm equipment, digital equipment, and even cell phones.
+This year, the people of Washington have a chance to guarantee their right to repair their stuff—like cell phones, laptops, and even tractors.

 Enter your phone number and zip code and we'll automatically connect you with each of your representatives.
 Don't worry, we'll guide you through the process.

 Right to Repair is simple.
 It requires manufacturers to provide owners and independent repair businesses with fair access to service information and affordable replacement parts.
 So you can fix the stuff you own quickly—and get back on with your life.

 Well, manufacturers like John Deere and Apple don’t like the idea.
 When your tractor breaks or your cell phone stops working, they want to be the only people who can fix it.
 And they get to set whatever prices they want for parts and service.

 Nope!
 We already have right to repair for cars—that’s why you can take your Ford into a local mechanic.
 They have all the same software diagnostics and service manuals that the dealerships have.
 This is the result of decades of auto Right to Repair legislation—laws that have been a resounding success.